 The freshly varnished bar counter sat on top of a brick and ceramic tiled support.
 Shelves lined the wall behind, glasses hung from racks above.
 The San Miguel beer taps were in place and had been connected to the kegs underneath.
 However, the taps took up more room than planned and the small domestic filter coffee machine had a capacity of eight cups.
 “Totally out of touch with the needs of forty thirsty clients,” I tutted.
 “Let’s hope they all drink tea, at least we have enough pots.”

-To the right of the bar was an open passageway leading to the kitchen, toilets, and storeroom which could also be accessed by a rear door in the cul de sac to the side of the building.
+To the right of the bar was an open passageway leading to the kitchen, toilets, and storeroom, which could also be accessed by a rear door in the cul de sac to the side of the building.
 The dartboard with blackboard side panels was mounted on the outer toilet wall but where would players stand to throw?
 Through the double doors leading to the open-topped atrium were comfy chairs and bushy ferns in giant terracotta pots.
 Several patrons were relaxing and enjoying the ubiquitous sunshine and the main feature of the hotel, a large blue ceramic fountain.
 The water gurgled gently.

 “Robin?” said a soft male voice.